 People are understandably cautious about giving out their email address – so you need to provide them a reason.

 For example, you can offer something like “Receive your own custom analysis of your quiz results.
 Leave your name and email – along with five tips on how you can improve. ”

 We’ve also seen math tutoring sites offer to email in-depth ‘how-to’ instructions about their “Are you ready for university?” quiz, or consultants offer a free 10 minute Skype consultation.

 Customize this approach to suit your business, but the core value proposition will remain the same – you’re offering a valuable service in return for the user’s name and email.

-#7: Lead generation – make it automatic
+#7: Lead generation – make your form optional

 You’ve done the hard part – and they’re interested in your offer.
 Now you need to act quickly to close the deal.

 Go beyond downloading a CSV or XLS file of your quiz leads every day or two.
 If you take too long to respond, your leads will quickly lose interest.

 Thankfully, most quiz makers make it easy to connect your quiz with your email marketing tool.
 Make your quiz marketing funnel a seamless automatic process – the flow should be something like: